-1) If you are in the servery, ensure all appliances are off and unplugged and secure the area.

-- 2) Upon receiving notification of the emergency and the location, if it is on your community area, report to the Nurse in charge on your community area.
-Assist as directed by the Nurse in charge. - 3) If you are in the kitchen, turn off all equipment and ensure all hallways are clear; secure the area. - 4) If emergency is NOT in your community area or the kitchen report to the IM on first floor command station. - 5) Execute the Plan for provision of Food & Fluid/Emergency Menus as directed by the Director of Dietary Services, Incident Manager or designate. - 6) As assigned, by Incident Manager or the Nurse in charge in your community area, monitor residents, keep them calm or assist with evacuation from the affected area or other duties. - 7) Travel to relocation site(s) and assist as needed.
+- 1) If you are in the servery, ensure all appliances are off and unplugged and secure the area. - Upon receiving notification of the emergency and the location, if it is on your community area, report to the Nurse in charge on your community area.
+Assist as directed by the Nurse in charge.
+Report to Command Centre and wait for further instruction from the Charge Nurse. - 3) If you are in the kitchen, turn off all equipment and ensure all hallways are clear; secure the area. - 4) If emergency is NOT in your community area or the kitchen report to Command Centre. - 5) As assigned, by Incident Manager or the Nurse in charge in your community area, monitor residents, keep them calm or assist with evacuation from the affected area or other duties assist other Team Members as instructed by the Charge Nurse. - 6) Execute the Plan for provision of Food & Fluid/Emergency Menus as directed by the Director of Dietary Services, Incident Manager or designate. - 7) Travel to relocation site(s) and assist as needed.